LynxWall/cucumber-js-tsflow/README.md

 #### Using cucumber-tsflow command line

 The following example shows how to configure the behave formatter when using the cucumber-tsflow command line.
-Note: When using cucumber-tsflow the tsflow-snippet-syntax is configured by default.
+**Note**: When using cucumber-tsflow the tsflow-snippet-syntax is configured by default.

 ```javascript
 {